Mitole: Racing career

 On August 25, Spendthrift Farm announced that it had acquired the breeding rights to Mitole.
 Ned Toffey, the general manager of Spendthrift, commented that the colt's brilliance was best illustrated by his win in the Metropolitan Handicap.
 "That was both the field of the year and race of the year so far, and Mitole showed just how brilliantly fast and classy he is in that performance."

 Mitole's win in the Metropolitan Handicap had earned him an all-expenses-paid berth in the $1 million Breeders Cup Dirt Mile but his connections instead decided to enter him in the $2 million Breeders' Cup Sprint, run in 2019 at Santa Anita Park over a distance of six furlongs on November 2.
 The field originally included Imperial Hint, who had beaten Mitole in the Vanderbilt at the same distance, but Imperial Hind developed a blister on his coronet band and had to be scratched.
 In his absence, Mitole's main rivals were expected to be Shancelot, who had won the Amsterdam Stakes by 12 1/2 lengths, and Catalina Cruiser (Pat O'Brien Stakes).
 Shancelot went to the early lead, completing the first quarter-mile in :21.47.
 Mitole settled a few lengths behind while racing wide, then started to make up ground as they rounded the final turn.
 Shancelot still had a narrow lead in mid-stretch but Mitole drew away in the final furlong to win by 1 1/2 lengths in a time of 1:09.

 Heiligbrodt commended Asmussen for keeping Mitole in top form throughout the year, while Asmussen gave credit to the horse.
 "Nothing but class, and the ability he has is just tremendous," said Asmussen.
 "I don't know that people realize from where he was in the spring to stretching out to beating the field he did in the Met Mile, to retract from that and beat the best sprinters in the world...
 But it's a very difficult job, one that a horse of his elite abilities is capable of doing."

 Mitole was named the American Champion Male Sprinter of 2019 at the 49th annual Eclipse Awards, the second champion produced from Hermitage Farm’s grounds in 3 consecutive years.

-Retirement
+Stud Career

 Mitole was retired to stud at Spendthrift Farm after the Breeders' Cup.
 His stud fee for 2020 was set at $25,000.